TDF-Austar/waitlist/frontend/src/Pages/Guide/guides/upgrade/guide.md

 1. **Upgrade to [advanced fits](/fits?Tier=Advanced)**.
 Your skills will already be sufficient to fly the fits, so buy those new modules!

 2. **Get your implant set**.
-See TDF-IMPLANT1 mailing list in game or see [Fittings page](/fits).
+See TDF-IMPLANT1 mailing list in game, or use [Fittings page](/fits).
 You will need cybernetics 5 trained to be able to plugin the hard wires.
 The recommended purchase order for the set is:

 - Slot 10 (6% damage Alpha) make sure you get the implant that corresponds to your gun type!
 - Slot 9 (6% damage ROF)